Does lisinopril have a blood thinner in it

 Lisinopril is actually an angiotensin-converting enzyme (ACE) inhibitor.
 It works by relaxing blood vessels, which can help to lower blood pressure and improve overall cardiovascular health.
 While lisinopril does have an impact on the cardiovascular system, it does not directly thin the blood.

-See also Lisinopril empty stomach
+See also Lisinopril pris

 So, what exactly are blood thinners?
 Blood thinners, also known as anticoagulants, are medications that help prevent blood clots from forming or growing larger.
 They work by interfering with the natural clotting process in the body.
 Common blood thinners include warfarin, heparin, and aspirin.